ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/creation/how-to-create-data-subscription.dotnet.markdown

 {NOTE: }

-Subscriptions are created by performing a request to the server with certain subscription creations parameters, see [Creation API summary](api-overview#create-and-createasync-overloads-summary).
+Subscription tasks are created by performing a request to the server with certain subscription creations parameters, see [Creation API summary](api-overview#create-and-createasync-overloads-summary).
 Once created, it's definition and progress will be stored on the cluster, and not in a single server.
-Upon subscription creation, the cluster will choose a preferred node that will run the subscription (unless client has stated a mentor node).
+Upon subscription creation, the cluster will choose a preferred node that will run the subscription (unless client has stated a responsible node).
 From that point and on, clients that will connect to a server in order to consume the subscription will be redirected to the node mentioned above.

 In this page: